anand-imcm/proteomics-ML-workflow/README.md

   - `main.model_choices` : [String] Specify the model name(s) to use.
 Options include `KNN`, `RF`, `NN`, `XGB`, `PLSDA`, `VAE`, and `SVM`.
 Multiple model names can be entered together, separated by a space.
 Default value: `RF`
   - `main.method_name` : [String] Specify the dimensionality method name(s) to use.
 Options include `PCA`, `UMAP`, `t-SNE`, `KPCA` and `PLS`.
 Multiple methods can be entered together, separated by a space.
 Default value: `PCA`
   - `main.*.standard_ml_wf.roc_shap_summary.shap_radar_num_features`: [Int] Default value: `10`， to choose how many top features to display on the radar chart
+- `*.memory_gb` : Amount of memory in GB needed to execute the specific task.
+- `*.cpu` : Number of CPUs necessary to perform the task.

 ## Outputs